-Being able to use websites is a fundamental part of independent living for certain disabled people.
+Being able to use websites is an important part of independent living for many disabled people.
 It can be the difference between being able to order their groceries online or having to ask somebody to do their shopping for them.

 Powered by non-profit organisation WebAIM (Web Accessibility In Mind).
 Consider this website like a deep dive MOT tester for your car.
 The tool evaluates live web pages and organises any issues it finds into a left-hand panel.
 It sorts these into structural elements, HTML 5, ARIA and contrast errors.
 It also highlights missing alt-text.